furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/furiosa-llm-serve.rst

 Currently, ``deepseek_r1`` parser is available.
 This parser expects ``<token>`` and ``</token>`` as the start-of-reasoning and end-of-reasoning tokens respectively.
 Any models that follow the same token scheme (such as Qwen QWQ) can use this parser.

-To launch a server with reasoning capabilities for Deepseek R1 series, use the following command:
+To launch a server with reasoning capabilities for Deepseek R1 series, use the following example command:

 .. code-block:: bash

-    furiosa-llm serve [ARTIFACT_PATH] --enable-reasoning --reasoning-parser deepseek_r1
+    furiosa-llm serve furiosa-ai/DeepSeek-R1-Distill-Llama-8B --enable-reasoning --reasoning-parser deepseek_r1

 You can access the reasoning content through these response fields: